Start9Labs/docs/src/service-guides/lightning/README.md

 Developed by Lightning Labs, LND is the most widely used implementation for creating and managing Lightning Network nodes.
 It the implementation that is most widely supported and is required by other services like Alby Hub.
 (More on [LND](https://github.com/lightningnetwork/lnd))

-  - [Connect Directly to LND](./lnd/) - These tools connect directly to LND.
+  - [LND guides](https://github.com/Start9Labs/lnd-startos/blob/update/040/docs/instructions.md) - Setting up, using and connecting to LND.
-  - [Alby Hub](./lnd/alby-hub.md) – Learn how to set up Alby Hub on StartOS.
+  - [Alby Hub](https://github.com/Start9Labs/albyhub-startos/blob/update/040/docs/instructions.md) – Learn how to set up Alby Hub on StartOS.
-  - [Connecting to LND via Lightning Node Connect (LNC)](./lnc.md) - Lightning Node Connect (LNC) acts as a proxy to connect to your LND, useful if you are running LND behind TOR.

 ### CLN (Core Lightning)

 Formerly known as c-lightning, CLN is developed by Blockstream.
 It focuses on modularity and performance.
 CLN is designed to be efficient and stable.
 (More on [Blockstream](https://blockstream.com/)).

-  - [Connect Directly to Core Lightning](./cln/) - These tools connect directly to CLN.
+  - [Core Lightning guides](https://github.com/Start9Labs/cln-startos/blob/update/040/docs/instructions.md) - Setting up, using and connecting to Core Lightning.